swkasica/auditData/README.md

 This repo contains the data and scripts behind ["Where in The U.S. Are You Most Likely to Be Audited by the IRS?"](https://projects.propublica.org/graphics/eitc-audit) published April 1, 2019.

+## Steve's Notes

+This R script combines data on the number of tax return audits with the number of tax returns filed.

 ## About